-Attorneys and judges are required to attend at least six (6) hours of approved CLE per year and at least thirty-six (36) hours of approved CLE per three-year cycle.
-Also, attorneys and judges are required to take at least three (3) hours of ethics credit anytime within the three-year cycle.
+Attorneys are required to attend at least six (6) hours of approved CLE per year and at least thirty-six (36) hours of approved CLE per three-year cycle.
+Also, attorneys are required to take at least three (3) hours of ethics credit anytime within the three-year cycle.

 - What are Indiana’s CLE requirements for newly admitted attorneys?

 Additionally, newly admitted attorneys are required to attend an approved, six (6) hour “Applied Professionalism” program in lieu of the ethics requirement in their first three-year cycle.
 Fort more information on this requirement click here.

 - Can non-legal subject matter (NLS) courses receive credit?